The Agile Canvas Strategic Doing 365

 The Strategic Agile Canvas 365

-Every two quarters, a core group reviews and revises the Stories, Questions and Sprints based on the achievements made and changes that happen inside and outside the organization.
+Every two quarters, a core group reviews and revises the Intentions, Questions and Sprints based on the achievements made and changes that happen inside and outside the organization.
 The significance of two quarters is that in many planning contexts, planning assumptions are valid and dependable for about two quarters out.
-New stories emerge, stories are updated and some shift their place in the sequence and timestamping.
+New intentions emerge, intentions are updated and some shift their place in the sequence and timestamping.
 New questions are added while others are closed out.
 Next sprints are planned based on the resources available.
 This simple, powerful process keeps everyone engaged, realistic and inspired as the organization achieves its most significant strategic aspirations.

 Frequently Asked Questions